andreabusi/manage-hidden-files/README.md

 3. Now you have to simply type this:
 	+ "true" or "t" for hide hidden files
 	+ "false" or "f" for show hidden files
+	+ or you can type nothing for toggle the visibility of hidden files
 4. Enjoy! :)

 Otherwise you can simply use this simple hotkey: